mike-north/ember-octane-workshop/notes/04-helpers.md

 Helpers are like simple functions that can be used in templates.
 We'll create a simple one to allow us to create a string representation of a `Date` (or a `string`/`number` passed to the `Date` constructor).
 A library like [Moment.js](http://momentjs.com/) would be able to perform a similar task, but given that it's fairly large (16.7k minified, gzipped) it's probably overkill for just this one thing.

+Once defined, helpers can be used in _any_ of an app's templates.

 ## ⌨️ Task: Implementing a `dateToString` utility

 Your `app/utils` folder is a great place for low-level utilities.
 Let's generate a `utils` module for date-related concerns.